iotaledger/iota.c/docs/api/wallet.md

 # Wallet API Reference

 This is reference implementation as wallet APIs.
-Users are able to implement wallet application based on [Client APIs](./client.md#client-api-reference).
+Users are able to implement wallet application based on [RESTful APIs](./restful.md#restful-api-reference).

 ## Setting